 Nov.
-19-20: Mrs. Carter convenes the 13th Annual Rosalynn Carter Symposium on Mental Health Policy, titled Privacy and Confidentiality and the Appropriate Use of Mental Health Information in an Era of Managed Care," convenes at The Carter Center.
+19-20: The 13th Annual Rosalynn Carter Symposium on Mental Health Policy, titled "Privacy and Confidentiality and the Appropriate Use of Mental Health Information in an Era of Managed Care," convenes at The Carter Center.

 Nov.
 13: The Carter Center holds a conference on the U.S. role in establishment of an International Criminal Court.

 Oct.
-22: Governor Zell Miller proclaims Oct.
+22: Georgia Governor Zell Miller proclaims Oct.
 22 "Carter Center Day," in recognition of the Carter Center's 15th anniversary.

 Sept.
-23: The Carter Center holds a forum titled Should NAFTA be extended?
+23: The Carter Center holds a forum titled "Should NAFTA be Extended?"

-July 24: The Carter Center holds a one-day conference, Capital Punishment 25 Years After Furman vs. George, co-sponsored by the Southern Center for Human Rights and Emory Law School, attracting 200 legal experts and scholars.
+July 24: The Carter Center holds a one-day conference, "Capital Punishment 25 Years After Furman vs. George," co-sponsored by the Southern Center for Human Rights and Emory Law School, attracting 200 legal experts and scholars.

 July 19: The Carter Center sends a 40-member team of international observers to witness the national elections in Liberia.

-July 11: The Carter Center and the World Federation for Mental Health convene a one-day meeting of the Committee of International Women Leaders for Mental Health in Helsinki, Finland, at which at least 17 countries are represented.
+July 11: The Carter Center and the World Federation for Mental Health convene a meeting of the Committee of International Women Leaders for Mental Health in Helsinki, Finland, at which at least 17 countries are represented.